Education and Prevention Programs

 For a list of specific programs offered, please see the College's Annual Security Report.
 The College will continue to assess efforts being utilized to educate students and employees about responsible and appropriate behavior as well as the resources and support provided for victims.

 The Columbia College community is one that values a culture of care within the educational environment and thus is always looking for ways to foster that caring community.
-Given particular federal legislation and state legislation regarding sexual assault, sexual harassment, and sexual misconduct, we provide a short training program for you as a learning opportunity offered by Columbia College through CampusClarity.
+The College provides a training program through Student Success for the campus community entitled Not Anymore.

 Step Up!
 Bystander Intervention

-Columbia College Step Up! is an evidence-based bystander intervention and pro-social movement developed through a partnership with the University of Arizona and the NCAA, aimed at educating and empowering college community members to be proactive in helping others... regardless of the situation.
+Columbia College Step Up! is an evidence-based bystander intervention developed through a partnership with the University of Arizona and the NCAA, aimed at educating and empowering College community members to be proactive in helping others, regardless of the situation.

 The goals of Step Up! are to: